Melanie Phillips: Irish independence

 Phillips expressed opposition to Irish independence, declaring on 7 March 2017 in her column in The Times, that the "most troublesome bits" of the UK are "showing signs of disuniting".
 For her, Scottish nationalism and Irish republicanism are cultural phenomena "rooted in romanticism and myth", while Englishness "came to stand proxy for all the communities of the British Isles".
 In particular, she wrote, "Ireland itself has a tenuous claim to nationhood" because the Irish Free State was only established in 1922.
 She denounced "attempts at secession by tribes" in Northern Ireland.
 The Irish Times said that the piece had met with objections from both unionists and republicans.
 The Irish ambassador to the United Kingdom, Daniel Mulhall, said on Twitter that the country's sovereignty is "based on strong sense of identity, distinctive culture & shared values and interests", and rejected her claim.

 She is ambivalent about the Northern Ireland peace process, stating that, on the one hand, it has strengthened the Union with Great Britain, and saved lives, but that, on the other hand, it has rewarded terrorism, "undermined the rule of law", and exchanged bombs for "paramilitary, mafia-style control of some areas of Northern Ireland".
 In June 2014, in the context of Britain's first entirely secret trial for centuries, Phillips said that such legal proceedings are justifiable in certain circumstances.

 Islam

-Phillips was heavily criticised for an article she wrote in The Jewish Chronicle which suggested that "the taunt of Islamophobia is used to silence any criticism of the Islamic world, including Islamic extremism", and "facilitates" anti-Semitism.
+Phillips was criticised for an article she wrote in The Jewish Chronicle which suggested that "the taunt of Islamophobia is used to silence any criticism of the Islamic world, including Islamic extremism", and "facilitates" anti-Semitism.
 The newspaper's editor, while not offering regret for publishing the article, did acknowledge that the article had been divisive, and apologised to readers who had been angered or upset by the piece.
 Simon Kuper, writing in the Financial Times, accused her in 2011 of being an advocate for the Eurabia conspiracy theory.

 Iran

-She is a staunch critic of Islamic Republic of Iran, and has written and spoken frequently about the threat she perceives it to be, particularly if it were to obtain nuclear weapons.
-She has drawn criticism for her hard-line approach from The Guardian commentators.
+Phillips is a staunch critic of the Islamic Republic of Iran, and has written and spoken frequently about the threat she perceives it to be, particularly if it were to obtain nuclear weapons.
+She has drawn criticism for her hard-line approach from commentators at The Guardian.